C00kie-/misp-website/content/datamodels.md

 *   **dkim**: DKIM public key
 *   **dkim-signature**: DKIM signature
 *   **dns-soa-email**: RFC 1035 mandates that DNS zones should have a SOA (Statement Of Authority) record that contains an email address where a PoC for the domain could be contacted.
 This can sometimes be used for attribution/linkage between different domains even if protected by whois privacy
+*   **dom-hash**: A dom-hash algorithm is a structural fingerprint of an HTML Document Object Model where all tag names are contained in a single string separated by a pipe.
+The truncated SHA252 value by the first 32-character serves as fingerprint.
 *   **domain**: A domain name used in the malware
 *   **domain&#124;ip**: A domain name and its IP address (as found in DNS lookup) separated by a &#124;
 *   **email**: An email address